 3. Set up the KPIs to monitor

-You will find all available information on setting up your reporting tools and your goals in our article on this subject
+Again, this follows the same approach as for a classic test.
+You will find all available information on setting up your reporting tools and your goals here.

 5. Monitor the results